DevExpress/dotnet-eud/interface-elements-for-web/articles/scheduler/appointment-management/make-a-series-of-recurring-appointments.md

 ![RecurringAppRestore](../../../images/img12071.png)

 Editing an appointment series's recurrence pattern (**Edit Series** context menu item) resets the recurrence chain, and restores all the exceptions to their default state.
-A warning is deisplayed before this happens.
+A warning is displayed before this happens.